For Organisations

 The gap

-Most workplace wellbeing programs address behaviour.
+Most workplace wellbeing programs focus on behaviour.
 They teach techniques, build awareness, and provide access to resources.
-What they do not address is the internal system that drives behaviour in the first place.
-Research consistently shows that self-criticism, shame, and unresolved psychological patterns are primary drivers of disengagement, conflict, and burnout at work.
+What they often miss is the internal system that drives behaviour in the first place.
+Research consistently shows that self-criticism, shame, and unresolved psychological patterns are major drivers of disengagement, conflict, and burnout at work.

 Clinical foundation